jkeohan/rctr-2-14-22/w01d02/components-and-jsx.md

 Since we are creating a `Class Component` we must include the keyword `class`, as well as `extend`, which is used to inherit all the functionality provided via the default `React.Component`.

-ES6 classes and class inheritance are a much more extensive topic and something we will not cover but expect to encounter them anytime you research how to do something in React.
+ES6 classes, and class inheritance, are a much more extensive topic and something we will not cover in this class, but they are extensively used in JavaScript and were how we originally created **state** enabled Components in React up until v16.8.

 ```js
 render(){